 Gloria argues that Arizona state statute requires that joint tenancy property receive an equitable division unless there are exceptional circumstances to consider.
 She further argues that any exceptional circumstances must be in relation to the property rather than to each other in order to prevent the upholding of the statute’s requirement for equitable division.
 She insists that considering the duration of the marriage in relation to equitable division to be an inquiry into fault which is prohibited by Arizona state law.

 The court disagrees.
 Firstly, the court interprets the statute to mean equitable, not equal with the court determining what is equitable on a case by case basis.
 The court also found that the statute pertaining to this case does not limit “exceptional circumstances” to those in direct relation to the property, but to the case itself.
 Thus the length of the marriage is to be considered in determining an “equitable” division.
 It was found that in case, the meaning of equitable was something other than equal.

 The last argument presented by Gloria was that the court based their decision, in whole or in part, on the determination of fault which is prohibited by law.
 Her claim was based on the fact that the trial court was presenting a finding when they stated that she had not made what they saw as a “good faith effort to create a viable marriage.”

 Basing Conclusions on Arizona State Law:

 The memorandum decision of the court of appeals was vacated.
-The case was remanded to the superior court in order to obtain additional consideration due to the opinion and evidence provided by the dissenting judge: the court may offer parties equitable division of property rather than equal division of property and the source of funds can be considered when making the decision.
-The court should consider available equitable factors that may affect the outcome, but should still not consider fault.
+The case was remanded to the superior court in order to obtain additional consideration due to the opinion and evidence provided by the dissenting judge: the court may offer parties equitable division of property rather than an equal division of property and the source of funds can be considered when making the decision.
+The court should consider available equitable factors that may affect the outcome, but should still not consider the fault of either party.
 After reconsideration of the details of the case in relation to Arizona state law, the court may affirm its prior allocation so long as it is determined that fault played no role in the original determination by the court.